Install Ryax on Kubernetes¶

 Note

-Optionally you can populate your cluster with (don’t forget to add extra option, see previous warning):
+Optionally you can populate your cluster with some first action to use in your workflows (don’t forget to add extra option, see previous warning):

 If the installation fails, check the logs, check your configuration and try again.
 If you are lost, or have any questions, please join our Discord server.
 We will be happy to help!